An immersive photographic adventure conducted by

 6th of June to 16th of June 2019

-EARLY-BIRD DISCOUNT AVAILABLE UNTIL 31ST OF AUGUST 2018
+EARLYBIRD DISCOUNT AVAILABLE UNTIL 30TH OF NOVEMBER 2018!

 Amazing close-up Polar Bear experience, filmed on an IPhone, during our June 2018 Arctic Photo Expedition